Choosing the right wallet is very important for any crypto newbie, as choosing the wrong wallet can mean losing your cryptocurrency forever!

 Now you know what kind of wallet Copay is, let’s have a look at some of its pros and cons…

 The Copay Bitcoin wallet has won a lot of fans with its features.
-So, let’s find out what’s good about the Copay Bitcoin wallet…
+Let’s find out what’s good and bad about the Copay Bitcoin wallet…

 ✓ Multi-signatures: The Copay wallet allows more than one user to use the same wallet.
 Think of multi-signature wallets as being like joint bank accounts.
 They’re great for companies where several people need to agree before transactions can be made.